braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 > This article provides a basic overview of the onboarding process.

-![A venn diagram of four circles - discovery, integrate, quality assurance and maintain - centered around "time to value."][27]{: style="max-width:50%;float:right;margin-left:15px;"}
+![A venn diagram of four circles - discovery, integrate, quality assurance and maintain - centered around "time to value."][27]{: style="max-width:50%;float:right;margin-left:15px;border:none;"}

 As a technical resource, you'll empower your team by integrating Braze into your tech stack.
 Onboarding is broadly split up into four steps:
 * [Discovery and planning](#discovery): Work with your team to align on scope, plan a structure for data and campaigns, and create an appropriate workspace structure.
 * [Integration](#integration): Execute on your plan by integrating the SDK and API, enabling messaging channels, and setting up data import and export.
-* [Quality Assurance](#qa): Ensure that the loop of data and messaging between the Braze platform and your app or site is working as expected.
+* [Quality Assurance](#qa): Confirm that the loop of data and messaging between the Braze platform and your app or site is working as expected.
 * [Maintenance](#maintenance): Once you've passed off Braze to your Marketing team, you'll continue to ensure everything continues to run smoothly.

 <br>